 And that’s the panel.
 We’ll only be reviewing new commercials.
 For example, if the original “Hump Day” Camel shows up, it’s disqualified.
 However, if our camel friend is in a new location, it’s fair game.
 That’s about it.
 I’ll be back after the game with which commercials should go to the Hall of Fame and which ones should be loaded onto a rocket headed for Neptune and left there forever.

-Ken Auld, Data Manager for Austin & Williams' direct mail services, spends his days running the lettershop at the Long Island advertising agency and his evenings wrangling his four children.
+Ken Auld, Data Manager of Direct Mail Services for Austin & Williams, spends his days running the lettershop at the Long Island advertising agency and his evenings wrangling his four children.
+To read more about Ken, visit his bio on the A&W web site.

 Comments – 4 responses to “Meet Your Super Bowl Ad Panelists – Junior Division”